Improve your identification skills and deepen your understanding of plant classification using botanical keys

 Many of the key identification features are also the features that botanists use to classify plants into look-alike groups.
 This course will encourage you to appreciate the key characteristics of some of these look-alike groups – notably some commonly represented ‘families’ (and ‘genera’).
 Recognising such characteristics provides short cuts in the process of using botanical keys.

-This course is designed to give you more confidence at identifying flowering plants using botanical keys.
-In doing so, it will also give you a better understanding of a wide range of botanical terms and flowering plant classification.
+This course is designed to give you more confidence at identifying flowering plants accurately using botanical keys.
+In doing so, it will also give you a better understanding of an increasingly wider range of botanical terms and flowering plant classification.

 By the end of the course it is expected that you will have gained:

-• Confidence in using scientific keys to Identification, notably of the flowering plants
+- Confidence and effectiveness in using scientific keys to Identification, notably of the flowering plants

-Suitable for improvers who might be familiar with several plant species with some basic knowledge of floral structure or experience using scientific keys to identification.
+Suitable for improvers who might be familiar with several plant species and who have some basic knowledge of floral structure and terminology, but who lack confidence and or experience in using scientific keys to identification.
+This course follows on from our Introduction to Wildflowers Study Day on 20 June 2025

 MORE INFORMATION